 What tools are used for customer sentiment analysis?

-Customer sentiment analysis typically relies on natural language processing (NLP) platforms, social media listening tools, and machine learning-based text analytics software.
+Customer sentiment analysis typically relies on NLP platforms, social media listening tools, and machine learning-based text analytics software.
 Popular tools include dedicated sentiment analysis APIs, customer experience platforms with built-in sentiment scoring, and CDP solutions that integrate sentiment data into unified customer profiles.
-Many organizations also use open-source NLP libraries to build custom sentiment models tailored to their industry vocabulary.
+Many organizations also use open-source NLP libraries to build custom models tailored to their industry vocabulary.

 What is the difference between sentiment analysis and opinion mining?

 Sentiment analysis and opinion mining are essentially the same concept and are used interchangeably.
 Both refer to the automated process of detecting and classifying emotions expressed in text as positive, negative, or neutral.
-Some practitioners use “opinion mining” to emphasize the extraction of specific opinions about product features or attributes, while “sentiment analysis” is the broader, more commonly used term.
+Some practitioners use “opinion mining” to emphasize the extraction of specific opinions about product features, while “sentiment analysis” is the broader, more commonly used term.

 How can sentiment analysis improve marketing campaigns?

-Sentiment analysis helps marketers understand how customers feel about their brand, products, and campaigns in real time, enabling rapid adjustments to messaging and strategy.
+Sentiment analysis helps marketers understand how customers feel about their brand and campaigns in real time, enabling rapid adjustments.
 By identifying negative sentiment early, teams can address issues before they escalate into PR crises or widespread churn.
 Positive sentiment signals can be leveraged to amplify successful campaigns, identify brand advocates, and inform content creation that resonates with target audiences.